rkt/rkt/Documentation/hacking.md

 ### Wrapping errors

 rkt uses the errwrap package to structure errors.
-This allows us to manages how we output errors.
+This allows us to manage how we output errors.
 You can wrap errors by doing the following.

 ```
 err := funcReturningSomeError()